What is an Apartment Complex in NYC?

 Some complexes have only one entry point with a security booth and gate to monitor the comings and goings on the property.

 Luxury properties may have a 24-hour doorman or concierge to serve such a purpose.

 Other properties that are more spread out may hire security for each individual building.

 Apartment complexes in New York can be a variety of properties--co-ops, condos, and rentals.

 Co-op apartment complexes commonly span over several blocks or are housed in an enclosed community.

-Condo apartment complexes tend to be contained on city block.
+Condo apartment complexes tend to be contained on a city block.

 Rentals apartment complexes can appear as a variety of these.